imzqqq/chat/website/spec/content/client-server-api/_index.md

     the server.

-Capabilities prefixed with `m.` are reserved for definition in the Chat specification while other values may be used by servers using the Java package naming convention.
-The capabilities supported by the Chat specification are defined later in this section.
+Capabilities prefixed with `m.` are reserved for definition in the Matrix specification while other values may be used by servers using the Java package naming convention.
+The capabilities supported by the Matrix specification are defined later in this section.

 {{% http-api spec="client-server" api="capabilities" %}}